 At LCU we stay up to date on the latest advancements in technology.
-This year members were introduced to Apple Pay, Google Pay, and Samsung Pay.
-Paying is made safe and convenient while leaving your wallet at home.
+This year members were introduced to Auto Deposit and International Transfers.
+Transferring funds online has never been so safe and secure.

 We also keep members up to date by organizing education opportunities.
-This year members learned about Agriculture markets, how to identify and avoid fraud, and making the best use of digital banking.
+This year members learned about Agriculture markets and financial fitness.